aaronbieber/coaching-blog/content/posts/interview-like-you-re-already-hired/index.md

 up to an interview "sharpening your tools" by running through some exercises online is not a bad idea, and it can only help you.

-Get comfortable being asked a hard question and just breaking it down, writing out the questions you would ask an interviewer to steer your solution, and hashing out the structure of the code.
+Get comfortable being asked a hard question and breaking it down, writing out the questions you would ask an interviewer to steer your solution, and hashing out the structure of the code.
 To me, that's 90% of the job anyway.
 Can you collaborate, bring value through ideas, and translate your concepts into working code?
 How do you demonstrate that?

 ## Set the tone